carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 * How good is the value for &#960;?
 * How much memory did it need?
-* How long did the job take to run?
+* How much faster was this run than the serial run with 100000000 points?

 Modify the job script to increase both the number of samples and the amount of memory requested (perhaps by a factor of 2, then by a factor of 10),